• Menu

 If you’re timid about the first day, don’t be.
 Here are a few tips:

 • Reserve lessons and lift tickets in advance.
-First, I find some resorts offer discounts for advance lift ticket purchase.
+First, I find that some resorts offer discounts for advance lift ticket purchase.
 Second, ski lessons sell out, especially during holiday breaks and three-day weekends.

 • Eat a good, solid breakfast.
 Sounds a bit old-school, but I recommend old-fashioned oatmeal.
 It’s warming and won’t burn off in the first hour.
 My kids don’t know they’re hungry until they get cranky and argumentative, not a good thing when learning a new skill.